ghostlyfoundry/urw-grotesk-gpl/README.md

 Legal Notice
 ---------------

-Since the font software in this repo is directly derived from URW's old Type-1 font licensed under GPLv2+, it falls under the same license:
+Since the font software in this repo is directly derived from URW's old Type-1 font licensed under GPLv2+, it carries the same license:

 > ```
 > Copyright (c) 2021 ghostlyfoundry